Heidi Baer-Postigo, Academic Director

 Andrés Visinoni, PhD, Ecologist

 Andrés has a PhD in ecology with a specialization in tropical forests from the University of Venice, Italy, as well as a postgraduate degree and master’s degrees from universities in Central America and Bolivia.
 He has lived in Bolivia since 1988, working with academic and research institutions on topics including the environment, sustainable natural resource management, and the valorization of knowledge of indigenous groups in the Amazon and the Chaco.
 Previously, he held the position of coordinator of the Center for Environmental Studies in San Rafael de Amboró, in Santa Cruz, Bolivia, and has been in charge of many projects initiated by international organizations in numerous Latin American countries.
 Andrés has also published many works and collaborated on numerous research projects in Bolivia.
 He is currently the international technical assistant for a European Union program supporting the national conservation policy in the protected areas of Bolivia.
-He has collaborated with SIT Bolivia since 1996, as ISP advisor, lecturer, and coordinator of educational excursions in the Amazon.
+He has collaborated with SIT Bolivia since 1996, as Independent Study Project advisor, lecturer, and coordinator of educational excursions in the Amazon.